khalidrahmani/jaderp/doc/search_view.rst

-:js:class:`~openerp.web.search.Field` provides a default implementation of :js:func:`~openerp.web.search.Input.get_domain` and :js:func:`~openerp.web.search.Input.get_context` taking care of most of the peculiarities pertaining to OpenERP's handling of fields in search views.
+:js:class:`~openerp.web.search.Field` provides a default implementation of :js:func:`~openerp.web.search.Input.get_domain` and :js:func:`~openerp.web.search.Input.get_context` taking care of most of the peculiarities pertaining to Jad's handling of fields in search views.
 It also provides finer hooks to let developers of new fields and widgets customize the behavior they want without necessarily having to reimplement all of